 - Optimize Technical Facilities & Datacenters Footprint by 20%

-Energy 2020 Initiatives: Leveraging the input of U.S. and international operators through Energy 2020, SCTE has identified 10 primary initiatives across five categories: Facilities, Plant, Operations, Technology, and Marketing/Regulatory.
+Energy 2020 Initiatives: Leveraging the input of U.S. and international operators through Energy 2020, SCTE has identified initiatives across five categories: Facilities, Plant, Operations, Technology, and Marketing/Regulatory.
 Join the SCTE Standards Program where members work together to take each initiative from concept through completion.

 Edge Facilities and HFC Networks Represent the Greatest Opportunity for Energy Cost Avoidance